-- If you are a homeowner and experienced damage to your home, you should first file a claim with your homeowner’s insurance.
+- If you are a homeowner and experienced damage to your home from either Hurricane Laura or Delta, you should first file a claim with your homeowner’s insurance.

-- If you live in one of the parishes listed below you are should also register for FEMA Disaster Assistance by clicking here.
+- If you live in one of the parishes listed below, and experienced damage from Hurricane Delta, you should register for FEMA Disaster Assistance.

 - Jefferson Davis

 - For more information on how to apply, click here

 - The deadline to apply for FEMA Disaster Assistance for damages from Hurricane Laura in declared parishes expired on November 27, 2020.

 - Hearing and speech impaired residents can call 1-800-462-7585 (TTY)